c3-time-domain/SeeChange/docs/data_storage.md

         self.my_attribute = None
 ```

-This makes sure those properties are defined and initialized
-even when an object is not created with its `__init__()` function.
+This makes sure those properties are defined and initialized even when an object is not created with its `__init__()` function.

+If you change a mapped class, or define a new mapped class, make sure also to update the database migrations.
+See "Database migrations" in "Setting up a SeeChange instance".

 ### Files on disk

 Some of the data products are too large to keep fully in the database.
 For example, the image data itself is stored in FITS files on disk.
-Each such resource must also be mapped to a database object,
-so it can be queried and loaded when needed.
+Each such resource must also be mapped to a database object, so it can be queried and loaded when needed.

-In `models/base.py`, we define a `FileOnDisk` mixin class,
-that allows a database row to also store a file (or multiple files)
-on disk in a local directory.
-The mixin class will also have the ability
-to save and load the data from a remote archive.
+In `models/base.py`, we define a `FileOnDisk` mixin class, that allows a database row to also store a file (or multiple files) on disk in a local directory.
+The mixin class will also have the ability to save and load the data from a remote archive.

-The `FileOnDisk` class defines a `filepath` attribute,
-which is relative to some base directory, defined by `FileOnDisk.local_path`.
-Changing the `local_path` allows the same database entries to correspond
-to different filesystems, but with similar relative paths.
-The relative `filepath` can include subfolders.
+The `FileOnDisk` class defines a `filepath` attribute, which is relative to some base directory, defined by `FileOnDisk.local_path`.
+Changing the `local_path` allows the same database entries to correspond to different filesystems, but with similar relative paths.
+The relative `filepath` can include subdirectories.

-If the `FileOnDisk` subclass needs to store multiple files,
-it should have a `filepath` that includes the first part of the filename,
-and `filepath_extensions` that is an array of strings with the ends
-of the filenames, which are different for each file.
+If the `FileOnDisk` subclass needs to store multiple files, it should have a `filepath` that includes the first part of the filename, and `filepath_extensions` that is an array of strings with the ends of the filenames, which are different for each file.  (`Image` is an example of a class that does this.

 ```python
 from models.image import Image